-- Edit <tomee-folder>/conf/catalina.properties. - 2.
-Add a line java.security.egd=file:/dev/./urandom at the bottom of the file (note the "/./") - 3.
+- 1. Edit <tomee-folder>/conf/catalina.properties. - 3.
 Restart TomEE

 Large number of jobs

 In cases where the KNIME Server retains a large number of jobs then it may be necessary to increase the amount of memory that TomEE can access.
 Simply edit the file setenv.bat